 Call 911

-If there is no response from the infant, ask a bystander to call 911.
-If you are alone, perform 2 minutes of CPR before calling 911 to increase the child's chances of survival.
+If the infant is unresponsive, immediately ask a bystander to call 911.
+If you are alone, perform 2 minutes of CPR first before calling emergency services to maximize the infant’s chance of survival.

 Check for pulse and breathing